PretendoNetwork/juxtaposition/README.md

-# ⚡Juxtaposition
+# Juxtaposition

 Juxtaposition is the Pretendo made Miiverse replacement and successor.

-## 🍄 Philosophy
+## Philosophy

-This project is meant not just be a simple clone of Miiverse.
-We aim to extend what it had to offer and bring the platform into the modern era.
+This project is not meant to be just a simple clone of Miiverse.
+We aim to evolve it and bring the platform into the modern era.

-We want to bring all features originally found in Miiverse into Juxtaposition and expand it with even more features.
+This means we both want to bring all features originally found in Miiverse into Juxtaposition, but go even further with even more features.

-## ⚠️ Limitations
+## Limitations

-- The web platforms on the 3DS and WiiU are old, thus we need to use old web methodologies like AJAX.
+- The web platforms on the 3DS and Wii U are old, thus we need to use old web methodologies like AJAX.
 - The XML API of the Miiverse platform cannot be modified or extended, it needs to stay exactly as the consoles expect it.

-# 🧬 Running locally for development
+# Running locally for development

 Prerequisites:
 - Clone the repository